Overview of Cross-Cultural Studies Degree Programs

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), adult literacy and GED teachers could expect job growth of 15%, about as fast as the average for all occupations, from 2010-2020.
-The BLS reported adult education and literacy instructors earned a median annual salary of $48,590 as of May 2012.
-From 2010-2020, postsecondary teachers in general could expect about-average job growth of 17%, and as of May 2012 area, ethnic, and cultural studies teachers at the postsecondary level earned a median annual salary of $67,360, the BLS reported.
+According to the U.S. Bureau of Labor Statistics (BLS), adult literacy and GED teachers could expect job growth of 9%, about as fast as the average for all occupations, from 2012-2022.
+The BLS reported adult education and literacy instructors earned a median annual salary of $51,110 as of May 2013.

 There are generally no continuing education requirements for cross-cultural studies careers, unless they are combined with an adjunct degree that requires it.
 However, as the careers may be broad in scope, many graduates choose to take further coursework in cross-cultural studies or in related subjects, such as cultural anthropology, linguistics or the study of a specific culture.